nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ### Exceptions and Logging

-Exception cases are handled by the [`LongAhException Class`](../src/main/java/longah/exception/LongAhException.java).
+<ins>Overview</ins>

+This project makes used of centralised exception handling and logging means, allowing for greater standardisation throughout the codebase.
+This is done through the LongAhException class and Logging class respectively.

+<ins>Implementation Details</ins>
-The class makes use of enumerations [`ExceptionMessage`](../src/main/java/longah/exception/ExceptionMessage.java) and [`ExceptionType`](../src/main/java/longah/exception/ExceptionType.java) for its use.

-Notably, `ExceptionMessage` stores the desired output message for each kind of potential error along with its associated `ExceptionType`. `ExceptionType` is used to define the manner in which the exception is logged.
+The LongAhException class makes use of enumerations `ExceptionMessage` and `ExceptionType` to dictate its behaviour. `ExceptionMessage` stores the desired output message for each kind of potential error along with its associated `ExceptionType`. `ExceptionType` is used to define the manner in which the exception is logged.

+Note: All exception calls are logged by default, either as WARNING or INFO depending on the `ExceptionType` classification tagged to the `ExceptionMessage`.

+<ins>Class Structure</ins>

+The LongAhException class has the following static field:
+* *type*: A ExceptionType enumeration denoting how the exception should be logged.

+The Logging class has the following static field:
+* *longAhLogger*: A Logger type object to perform the logging.

+<ins>Constructor</ins>
+The LongAhException class calls the Exception constructor using the message associated with the received ExceptionMessage and stores the type of exception.

+The Logging class initializes a file directory to store logging data.

+<ins>Methods</ins>
+The LongAhException class has the following key methods:

+* *printException*: Prints the desired output message when an exception is thrown.

+The Logging class has the following key methods:

+* *logInfo*: Create a log at the INFO level.
+* *logWarning*: Create a log at the WARNING level.

+<ins>Usage Example</ins>
-Use of the class are demonstrated below, including throwing of an exception and printing the desired output message.
+Use of the LongAhException class is demonstrated below, including throwing of an exception and printing the desired output message.
 This example covers the throwing exception due to invalid index.
 ```
 import longah.exception.LongAhException;
 import longah.exception.ExceptionMessage;